 Lastly, "for his name's sake" means that he holds his good name in esteem.
 There is nothing would grieve the Lord so much as for his name to go down among his people.
 He likes to have a good name among his people.
-See the 63rd of Isaiah: "He led them by the right hand of Moses with his glorious arm, dividing the water before them, to make himself an everlasting name."
-That points ultimately to Christ, that Christ has wrought eternal salvation, by which the goodness of his name shall forever be kept up.
-Then, again, "That led them through the deep, as a horse in the wilderness, that they should not stumble.
-As a beast goes down into the valley: The Spirit of the Lord caused him to rest; so, did you lead your people, to make yourself a glorious name."
+See the 63rd of Isaiah: - "He led them by the right hand of Moses with his glorious arm, dividing the water before them, to make himself an everlasting name."
+That points ultimately to Christ, that Christ has wrought eternal salvation, by which the goodness of his name shall for ever be kept up.
+Then, again, "That led them through the deep, as an horse in the wilderness, that they should not stumble.
+As a beast goeth down into the valley: the Spirit of the Lord caused him to rest; so didst thou lead thy people, to make thyself a glorious name."
 First, an everlasting name, and then a glorious name.
 I must have my name kept up among my people.
-If my name goes down, they will go down.
-So, if we hear anyone say anything, bring in any doctrine that would be derogatory to the name of our covenant God, we hate and despise that doctrine.
+If my name go down, they will go down.
+So if we hear any one say anything, bring in any doctrine that would be derogatory to the name of our covenant God, we hate and despise that doctrine.
 The Lord must always have a good name among his people.
-And yet, wonder, O heavens, and be astonished, O earth! see how the dear Redeemer submitted himself to reproach!
+And yet, wonder, O heavens, and be astonished, O earth ! see how the dear Redeemer submitted himself to reproach !